Communication Steps for Organizational Change: The Top 3

 The Three Simple Communication Steps for Organizational Change

-But our experience as change management consulting leaders has convinced us that it all boils down to three simple communication steps:
+Our clients tell us that change communication boils down to three simple communication steps:

 1. Communicate the Why and the How